michauhl/RBPBench/README.md

 test_pum1_out/report.rbpbench_search.html
 ```

-The search report `report.rbpbench_search.html` contains a table of motif
+The search report `report.rbpbench_search.html` contains a table with motif
 enrichment statistics, as well as an interactive **RBP co-occurrences heat map**,
-and some more informative statistics (see example figures below).
+aplus some more informative statistics (see example figures below).
 We can see that PUM1 binding regions with motif hits have significantly higher scores
 (Wilcoxon p-value = 0.00175), and that PUM1 and PUM2 have a significant co-occurrence
 p-value (Fisher's exact test) of 2.48116e-31.
 In contrast, RBFOX2 co-occurrence p-values